Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Scale Invariance in Loops of Functional Brain Networks: Unveiling Behavioral and Sex-Based Correlations

 \section{Scale Invariance in Loops of Functional Brain Networks: Unveiling Behavioral and Sex-Based Correlations}

-In this work, we specifically employed the Schaefer Atlas with 1000 nodes plus 16 subcortical areas, as sourced from the Young Adult database of the Human Connectome Project's resting-state functional MRI scans, and freely available on Zenodo \cite{ZENODO}.
+Topological data analysis, particularly persistent homology, has been extensively applied in neuroscience across a wide range of scenarios, from analyzing brain connectivity patterns and understanding neural network dynamics to exploring the structural organization of the brain and identifying biomarkers for neurological disorders \cite{petri2014homological,giusti2016two,giusti2015clique,santos2019topological,bendich2016persistent,curto2017can} .In this work, we specifically employed the Schaefer Atlas with 1000 nodes plus 16 subcortical areas \cite{schaefer2018local}, as sourced from the Young Adult database of the Human Connectome Project's resting-state functional MRI scans, and freely available on Zenodo \cite{ZENODO}.
 This choice was driven by the need for a larger atlas, in line with the requirements of large simplicial complexes in the methodologies conjectured by Bobrowski and Skraba for detecting statistically significant loops \cite{BobrowskiKahleSkraba}.
-The functional connectivity matrices reflect the connections between these numerous brain regions of interest.
-The construction of these matrices involved calculating Pearson correlation coefficients between the functional time series of different brain regions during the resting-state scans \cite{centeno2022hands}.
+The functional connectivity matrices reflect the similarity between these numerous brain regions of interest.
+The construction of these matrices involved calculating Pearson correlation coefficients between the functional time series of Blood-oxygen-level-dependent imaging (BOLD) activity of different brain regions during the resting-state scans \cite{centeno2022hands}.
 We focused exclusively on the Young Adult database, considering its relevance, homogeneity compared with ageing databases, and the comprehensive nature of its data.

 After acquiring the data, we progressed to identifying significant links in the persistent diagrams through several approaches: persistent lengths, persistent ratios, and utilizing the conjectures proposed by Bobrowski and Skraba \cite{BobrowskiKahleSkraba} for the LGumbel distribution, with and without the Bonferroni correction, and a p-value of $0.05$.
 We calculated the z-scores of their respective distributions for both persistent lengths and ratios.
 A threshold was then established to differentiate significant cycles from noise.
 Specifically, a cycle was deemed significant if its z-score surpassed this threshold.
-This thresholding method was applied across various threshold levels to test the robustness of this analysis.
+This thresholding method to distinguish signal from noise was applied across various threshold levels to test the robustness of this analysis.
 The results are summarized in Fig. 1.